Trusted WordPress tutorials, when you need them most.

 TranslatePress is a fantastic plugin that helps you easily manage translations if you run a multilingual WordPress website.

-It allows you and other authors on your website to easily translate content with a live preview.
-You can also use it to translate WordPress themes and plugins as well.
+It allows you and other website authors to easily translate content with a live preview.
+You can also use it to translate WordPress themes and plugins.

 We were impressed by TranslatePress’s translation accuracy.
 We have used the plugin in real-time scenarios and consistently found it to be reliable for translating content on our websites.